efdevcon/DIPs/DIPs/DIP-51.md

 - A few small tables
 - Signage (simple sign with Hub name so folks know where to find us)

-### Actions to Implament: 1.
+### Actions to Implement: 1.
 What actions are required to implement the proposal at Devcon(nect)?

 ### Ownership / Team
 The team coordinating the space and facilitating the discussions will be a group of DAO operators who are focused on governance design and coordinating for various major DAOs (e.g. Celo, ZK Nation, EigenLayer, Sky, OP).
 Participants will be able to tap into the knowledge and experience of these folks, as well as that of other participants.